Robot-Fromage/ULIS/documentation/manual/BuildAndInstallStepByStep.md

 ---

-?pw we can proceed to the installation, making a release package of the lib.
+Now we can proceed to the installation, making a release package of the lib.
 ```sh
 cmake --build . --config Release --target install
 ```